 - Stay simple and specific for best success and attainability.

 - Journal and track your practice in whichever fashion motivates you to keep daily tabs.

 As a team of people who love to adopt healthy habits, we are passionate about incorporating those habits into every aspect of our lives, especially nutrition.
 The best nutrition is when your body is constantly fed and provided essential nutrients to help with activity, recovery, and injury prevention.
-We believe in a MODe lifestyle, which is making a habit of kicking butt in whatever our journey each of us may be on.
+We believe in making a habit of kicking butt in whatever journey each of us may be on.